Bocksten Man

-The Bocksten Man (Bockstensmannen) is the remains of a medieval man's body found in a bog in Varberg Municipality, Sweden.
-It is one of the best-preserved finds in Europe from that era and is exhibited at the Varberg County Museum.
+The Bocksten Man (Bockstensmannen) is the name given to the remains of a man of the medieval era, which were found in a bog in Varberg Municipality, Sweden.
+It is one of the best-preserved finds in Europe from that era and is exhibited at the Halland Museum of Cultural History (formerly known as Varberg County Museum).
 The man had been killed and impaled to the bottom of a lake which later became a bog.
-The bog where the body was found lies in Rolfstorp about 24 km east of Varberg on the west coast of Sweden, close to the most important medieval road in the area: the Via Regia.
-In 2006, he was reconstructed to show what he may have looked like when he was alive, and it was displayed in the Halland Museum of Cultural History, alongside the original skeleton.
+The bog where the body was found lies in Rolfstorp in Halland County, about 24 km east of Varberg on the west coast of Sweden, close to the most important medieval road in the area: the Via Regia.
+In 2006 a reconstruction of the man was made, showing what he may have looked like in life, which was subsequently displayed in the museum alongside the original skeleton.

-The discovery
+Discovery

-In the 1880s a farm called "Bocksten" was established near a bog.
-The bog was then regularly drained, and a harrow used to gather peat.
+In the 1880s, a farm called "Bocksten" was established near a bog.
+The bog was then regularly drained, and a harrow was used to gather peat.
 The farm owner Albert Johansson had previously found a leather shoe in the wetland and gave it to the Varberg County Museum.
-A shoe sole was found in the bog in summer of 1934.
-The body was found by Albert Johansson's son Thure G. Johansson while gathering peat on 22June 1936.
+A shoe sole was found in the bog in the summer of 1934.
+The body was found by Albert Johansson's son Thure G. Johansson while gathering peat on 22 June 1936.
 His harrow apparently caught on sackcloth.
-On examination Johansson saw parts of a skeleton.
+On examination, Johansson saw parts of a skeleton.
 The next day, Johansson and his father contacted the local police and a doctor.
 On investigation, they realized it was too old to be of criminal interest.

 Johan Albert Sandklef (1893–1990), director of Varberg County Museum, took charge, inviting others — among them naturalist and geologist Lennart von Post (1884–1951), professor at Stockholm University.
 The group visited on 24 June.
 They measured and photographed the find before excavating it.
 The upper parts of the man had passed through the harrow and were badly damaged while the lower parts were intact.

 The Swedish Museum of National Antiquities was consulted after the midsummer weekend to assist with conservation.
 Curator Gillis Olson and textile expert, historian and archaeologist Agnes Teresa Geijer (1898–1989) took part in the conservation and evaluation.
 They came to Varberg on 9 July, assisting Sandkelf in the documentation and giving conservation advice.
 The Bocksten Man has been part of the museum's exhibition since 1937.